graniticio/granitic/doc/tutorial/001-fundamentals.md

 The minimal configuration in this example specifies the HTTP method that the handler will respond to (GET) and a regex for matching against incoming request paths.

-The line <code>"Logic": "ref:quickStartLogic"</code> is an example of a component reference.
+The line

+<pre>"Logic": "ref:artistLogic"</pre>

-When <code>quickStartHandler</code> is instantiated by the Granitic container, the previously declared
+is an example of a component reference.
+When <code>artistHandler</code> is instantiated by the Granitic container, the previously declared
-<code>quickStartLogic</code> will be used as value for the <code>Logic</code> field.
+<code>artistLogic</code> component will be used as value for the <code>Logic</code> field on the <code>artistHandler</code> component.

 ## Binding

-Granitic is written in Go because of Go's elegant positioning between C's performance and memory consumption and the relative ease-of-use of JVM and CLR languages (Java, C# etc).
+Granitic is written in Go because of Go's positioning between C's performance and memory consumption and the relative ease-of-use of JVM and CLR languages (Java, C# etc).
 One of the compromises we accept in using Go is that it is a statically-linked language with no facility for creating objects from a text name at runtime - if you want to use a type in your application, it must be referenced at compile time.